b2k-media/doi-extractives-data/README.md

 Note: You need to have ruby installed on your machine

 1. Get [Jekyll] and the necessary dependencies: `bundle install`
-1. Install all node dependencies: `npm install`
+1. Install all node dependencies: `npm install` (if you are getting error related to node-gyp rebuild ignore and continue)
 1. Set the $NODE_ENV to `dev`: `export NODE_ENV=dev`
 1. Package js files with webpack: `webpack --watch`
 1. Run the web server: `bundle exec jekyll serve` (or just `jekyll serve` if you have Jekyll installed globally)